wmandai/workice-docs/docs/source/introduction.rst

 Introduction
 ============

-Workice CRM is a place for you to store information on the people and clients you interact with and track your outreach efforts.
+`Workice CRM <https://workice.com>`__ is a place for you to store information on the people and clients you interact with and track your outreach efforts.
 The CRM includes sales and marketing dashboards, invoicing dashboard, expenses dashboard, payments dashboard, projects and ticketing dashboards.

+To purchase Workice CRM visit `Envato Market <https://codecanyon.net/user/gitbench>`__

 Top Navigation
 ^^^^^^^^^^^^^^